Bayesian Clustering for Continuous-Time Hidden Markov Models: Real example: Health surveillance of COPD patients

-We present results based on 2000 MCMC samples with 1000 burn-in iterations after initialization using results from the EM algorithm fit of the model.
-The mode of the posterior distribution of the number of clusters is 4.
-The trace plots were checked and convergence confirmed conditional on four-cluster iterations (1894 out of 2000 iterations).
+In the analysis to compare the performance of the two models and demonstrate the feasibility of clustering trajectories, we implemented this method on a data set comprising of 24,712 COPD patients.
+We present results for both models based on 2000 MCMC samples with 100 burn-in iterations after initialization using an EM algorithm fit of the one-cluster model as described in \cite{luocthmm2018a}.
+For both models, the mode of the posterior distribution of the number of clusters was four, and hence the results presented are from the four-cluster iterations.
 The Supplement gives details of the effective sample sizes of the posterior samples for $Q$ and $B$ in each cluster: these were satisfactory.
-The results presented are conditional on four-cluster iterations.
-Parameters $\theta_\text{HOSP}$, $\theta_\text{SPEC}$, $\theta_\text{GP}$ and $\theta_\text{ER}$ are converted to a contrast (relative-risk) parameterization in each cluster.
-The posterior mean of the exponential of the coefficients for the four-cluster model with the number of patients in each cluster are shown in Table \ref{app333}.
-The number of drugs across different healthcare utilizations are different within each state.
-In general, specialist visit on average has smaller number of drugs prescribed compared to general practitioner visit.
-In addition, we observed Cluster 1 has on average greater number of drugs prescribed.
-Cluster 2 is the largest cluster, including an estimated 13,698 patients.
+Parameters $\theta_\text{HOSP}$, $\theta_\text{SPEC}$, $\theta_\text{GP}$ and $\theta_\text{ER}$ are converted to a contrast (relative-risk) parameterization in each cluster for both models.
+The posterior mean of the exponential of the coefficients for the four-cluster model with the number of patients in each cluster are shown in Tables in the Supplement.
+The numbers of drugs across different healthcare utilizations are different within each state.
+All four clusters have distinct numbers of prescribed drugs in each state.
+In general, specialist visits on average has smaller number of drugs prescribed compared to general practitioner visits; Cluster 1 has on average a greater number of drugs prescribed.
+Cluster 2 is the largest cluster, and has on average a greater number of drugs prescribed than the other two clusters.
+The posterior distribution for the Dirichlet mixture model varied slightly more than for finite mixture models as a result of the nature of the assumptions on cluster structure.